 - Help through the whole process through participant support

-All tickets sold through the Fringe box office are subject to an 8.5% service charge paid to the Festival.
 All tickets sold at the venue’s door are subject to the rental agreement between participant and venue.

 Artists from all around the world are invited to participate in the Hollywood Fringe Festival.
 International artists are responsible for obtaining performer visas at their own expense; the festival will draft invitation letters on request.

 About Fringe Venues

 Fringe venues are entirely independent and self-run; the Fringe does not control programming at Fringe venues, nor does it act as a party to rental agreements between participant and venue companies.
 Venues are free to program or outsource programming at their establishments.
 Venues must conform to certain requirements to qualify for registration.